vhaudiquet/ubuntu-project-docs/docs/staging/dmb/dmb-knowledge-base.md.rst

 #.
 Assign a meeting action to close the application.
 Closing an
    application involves:

-| ``2.
-Reply with regrets to the devel-permissions@ thread only (useful for future reference when the applicant reapplies, and to make it clear that voting is complete).``
+#.
+Reply with regrets to the devel-permissions@lists.ubuntu.com thread
+   only (useful for future reference when the applicant reapplies, and to make it clear that voting is complete).
-| ``3.
-Remove the applicant's agenda item if it is still present.``
+#.
+Remove the applicant's agenda item if it is still present.

 Packagesets
 ===========